Protecting Children from Lead Exposures in Home-Based Child Care

 Project Description: In the United States, three million children under the age of six receive care in family home settings, by approximately one million child care professionals, many of whom are unaware of possible lead dangers in their homes’ paint, dust, soil, water, and consumer products.
 There is no safe level of lead for children; even low levels of exposure to invisible sources of lead can cause irreversible damage to a child’s brain and nervous system, resulting in IQ deficits and learning and behavioral problems that last a lifetime.
 As harmful as these effects are, the good news is that lead exposure is preventable and lead hazards are fixable.
 The actions home child care providers take can make a big difference in the lives of the children they serve.

 With funding from the JPB Foundation, Eco-Healthy Child Care (a national program of the Children’s Environmental Health Network), the National Association for Family Child Care, and the National Center for Healthy Housing have partnered to help family child care providers eliminate lead in their home environments by developing the Lead-Safe Toolkit for Home-Based Child Care.
 Survey responses from nearly 500 home-based child care providers across the country, as well as a panel of lead poisoning prevention experts, helped us assess the most useful items to put into the toolkit.
 Child care providers are encouraged to use this toolkit to establish lead prevention policies for their businesses and learn vital lead prevention strategies for use in their child care homes.
-This toolkit was created for family child care providers with input from providers and it offers a range of free and free and low-cost practices and resources to help providers reduce lead hazards in their child care homes.
+This toolkit was created for family child care providers with input from providers, and it offers a range of free and low-cost practices and resources to help providers reduce lead hazards in their child care homes.

 The Lead-Safe Toolkit for Home-Based Child Care